raminetinati/WO-metadata-embedder-for-snap/README.md

 # WO-metadata-embedder-for-snap
-A Couple of scripts which generates the Web Observatory schema.org metadata for the SNAP static files
+A collection of python scripts to generates the Web Observatory schema.org metadata for the SNAP static files

+##Use
+Use the SNAP_metadata_embedder.py

+##Dependencies
+Python Modules:

+-lxml
+-pyquery
+-requests
+-urllib